Compactification and trees of spheres covers: Isomorphism classes of trees of spheres

 The map $\TopT_X$ defines a topology on ${\CMT_X}$.
 We will sometime simply write $\TopT$ when there is no possible confusion.
 The following lemma implies that this topology is Haussdorff.

 \begin{lemma} The map $\TopT$ is injective. \end{lemma}

 \begin{proof} Let $T$ be a tree of spheres marked by $X$.
 For a fixed $t\in \rm Trip_{X}$, the data of $\alpha_t(x)$ is sufficient to build the map $a_v$ when $t$ is separated by the vertex $v$ of $T$.
-As trees are stables, for all vertex $v\in V_X$ we have $\card(E_v)\geq 3$ and we can always find an element of $\rm Trip_{X}$ separated by $v$.
+Every internal vertex $v$ is adjacent to at least three edges, so we can always find an element of $\rm Trip_{X}$ separated by $v$.
 Thus, Theorem \ref{bijpartition} assures that the class of $T$ is uniquely determined. \end{proof}

-\begin{corollary} The map $\TopT$ is an homeomorphism onto its image that equips ${\MT_X}$ with a smooth quasi projective variety structure which is the same as the one of ${\M_X}$ (via the identification). \end{corollary}
+\begin{remark} It follows that the map $\TopT$ is an homeomorphism onto its image that equips ${\MT_X}$ with a quasi projective variety structure which is the same as the one of ${\M_X}$ (via the identification). \end{remark}